2009–10 Stoke City F.C. season: League Cup

 Stoke started their League Cup campaign away to Leyton Orient.
-It was the first time the two sides have met in the League Cup and the first time since 1993.
-Stoke made 11 changes to the side that drew 0–0 with Birmingham City as manager Tony Pulis kept with his normal League cup side.
+It was the first time the two sides had met in the League Cup and the first time since 1993.
+Stoke made 11 changes to the side that drew 0–0 with Birmingham City as manager Tony Pulis kept with his normal League Cup side.
 Ryan Shotton made his first Stoke start and on the bench a number of youngsters such as Dave Parton and Matthew Lund appeared for the first time.
 In the first half Orient had the best chance when Adrian Pătulea should have scored but failed.
 Richard Cresswell should have done the same before Dave Kitson headed against the bar.
 With both teams failing to break the deadlock the match went into extra time.
-The winning goal came from Kitson a brilliant 35-yard strike his first in Stoke colours, sent City to the Third round to play Blackpool.
+The winning goal came from Kitson; a brilliant 35-yard strike, his first in Stoke colours, sent City to the third round to play Blackpool.

-In the Third round against Blackpool two of Stoke's summer signings Diego Arismendi and Tuncay made their first starts.
-Blackpool scored the game's opening goal just before half time when ex-Crewe player David Vaughan was allowed to run and shot to put the Tangerines in front.
-It got worse for City as after half-time Billy Clarke one of the smallest players on the pitch managed to out jump a static Stoke defence and but Blackpool 2–0 up.
+In the third round against Blackpool, two of Stoke's summer signings, Diego Arismendi and Tuncay, made their first starts.
+Blackpool scored the game's opening goal just before half-time when ex-Crewe player David Vaughan was allowed to run and shoot to put the Tangerines in front.
+It got worse for City as after half-time Billy Clarke, one of the smallest players on the pitch managed to outjump a static Stoke defence and put Blackpool 2–0 up.
 That goal seemed to lift Stoke as they went all out to get back in the game.
-Alex Baptiste fouled Tuncay in the area and Liam Lawrence took the spot kick which was easily save by Matthew Gilks.
+Alex Baptiste fouled Tuncay in the area and Liam Lawrence took the spot kick, which was easily saved by Matthew Gilks.
 Higginbotham pulled one back before Etherington scored his first goal for Stoke.
-Fuller and Tuncay combined to put Stoke in front however minutes later Ben Burgess made it 3–3 and it looked like it was going to extra time before Andy Griffin sealed a 4–3 win for Stoke.
+Fuller and Tuncay combined to put Stoke in front; however, minutes later Ben Burgess made it 3–3 and it looked like it was going to extra time before Andy Griffin sealed a 4–3 win for Stoke.

-In the Fourth round Stoke were handed an unwanted trip to Portsmouth.
-Stoke took the decision to fly to the South coast to avoid the long journey.
-It didn't have the desired effect, as Portsmouth with the help of some comic Stoke defending easily won the match 4–0.
-It didn't get any better as on the flight back the aircraft had to make an emergency landing due to an oil leak.
+In the fourth round, Stoke were handed an unwanted trip to Portsmouth.
+Stoke took the decision to fly to the south coast to avoid the long journey.
+It didn't have the desired effect, as Portsmouth, with the help of some poor Stoke defending, easily won the match 4–0.
+It didn't get any better as, on the flight back, the aircraft had to make an emergency landing due to an oil leak.